mieky/righteous-js/README.md

 [![npm version](https://badge.fury.io/js/righteous-js.svg)](http://badge.fury.io/js/righteous-js) [![Build Status](https://travis-ci.org/mieky/righteous-js.svg?branch=master)](https://travis-ci.org/mieky/righteous-js)

-**At an early stage, subject to change.**

-Righteous code formatting styles.
+Righteous code formatting styles for your Javascript project.
 Like your current styles, but more righteous.

 Inspired by standard.js, but also more righteous.

-Currently based on eslint-config-airbnb-base, but might also be based on something more relevant later.
+#### What is it exactly?

+A modern, fresh, easy-to-install, strongly opinionated ruleset based on [eslint-config-airbnb-base](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb-base).

+Highlights:
+- 4-space indents
+- semicolons
+- double quotes
+- no trailing commas

+At an early stage, **subject to change.**

+#### Why?

+There's some very smart people who have done a great job coming up with mostly sane defaults.
+About some specific issues I beg to differ, though, so it makes sense to only fix enough bits to have my eyes stop bleeding.

+What does code that passes these rules look like?

 ## Installation